Caves (album): Background

 Needtobreathe first announced the album in May 2023.
 Five singles were subsequently released to precede the album, including "Everknown", "The Cave", "Hideaway", "Temporary Tears", and "Wasting Time".
 The band retreated to Utah and Minnesota while creating the album.
 Lead singer Bear Rinehart described the album to American Songwriter as, "It feels like it's a band record" and "Not many people are making band records anymore.
 We all to have an influence on the record musically and lyrically and it feels like it's all our voices at the same time."

 Composition

 The album was written in two different phases in 2022.
 The band wrote the opening title track in a hotel room just using an "acoustic guitar and midi keyboard".
-"How Wonderful We Are", the third song, is a piano ballad song second song Everknown was used in a tribute package for WWE Superstar Bray Wyatt, who had died from a heart attack on August 24, 2023, at 36.
+"How Wonderful We Are", the third song, is a piano ballad song.
+The second song, "Everknown", was used in a tribute package for WWE Superstar Bray Wyatt, who had died from a heart attack on August 24, 2023, at 36.
 It was used in Wyatt's tribute package on the August 25, 2023, episode of SmackDown.

 The tenth track "Reaching Out to Find You", is described as a "soaring piano ballad".